-Multiple myeloma is a type of cancer that originates in plasma cells, which are located in the bone marrow.
+Multiple myeloma, also known as Kahler's disease, is a type of cancer that originates in plasma cells, which are located in the bone marrow.
 This type of cancer occurs when abnormal plasma cells begin to grow and multiply, crowding other healthy cells, such as red blood cells, platelets and other types of white blood cells, out of the bone marrow.
 Unlike normal plasma cells, which produce antibodies that target and fight infection, multiple myeloma cells produce abnormal proteins that can potentially build up and cause damage in the kidneys.

 For patients who have been diagnosed with multiple myeloma or suspect they may have the condition, Moffitt Cancer Center’s Malignant Hematology Program offers some of the best cancer treatment options available and can provide these services all at one convenient location.
 Our multiple myeloma program is comprised of physicians who each specialize in a different aspect of cancer evaluation, treatment and supportive care.

 Some of the members of our multiple myeloma team include:

 - Medical oncologists